top of page

 Step 1: Research On the Client

-Of course, before considering onboarding your client, you would need to conduct in-depth research beyond just their objectives and challenges.
+Before onboarding your client, you need to conduct in-depth research beyond just their objectives and challenges.

 Step 2: Set Clear Expectations with a Questionnaire